 1. You’re not exhaling enough when you exercise.

 According to prevention.com, one of the key components of effective exercise is proper breathing, which can be even more difficult if you have a lung condition.
 When your body is challenged, most of us tense up, which restricts our breathing and forces us to take short, shallow breaths and not fully exhaling all of the carbon dioxide out of our lungs.
 Make sure you focus just as much on the way you’re breathing as the physical activity you’re doing to get the most out of your exercise routine.

 2. You’re hunched over your computer, your desk or your phone.

 Most of us spend hours at a desk at work, pouring over our smartphones, laptops or just staring at a computer screen.
-While necessary evils for most corporate jobs, the effect this has on our bodies is massive.
-According to prevention.com, this working position adds 30 pounds of pressure to the cervical spine, driving the ribs into the diaphragm, adding pressure to the shoulders, and encouraging shallow breathing.
+While a necessary evil for most corporate jobs, the effect this has on our bodies is massive.
+This working position adds 30 pounds of pressure to the cervical spine, driving the ribs into the diaphragm, adding pressure to the shoulders, and encouraging shallow breathing.
 To fight the negative effects of this common working position, set a reminder to go off every 15 or 30 minutes that prompts you to straighten your back, stretch out your shoulders and take a few long, deep breaths.

 3. You’re sucking in your gut.

 While you may think you’re giving your abs a workout by sucking in, activebeat.com says you’re actually doing more harm than good.
 When you suck in your tummy, you’re putting the same pressure on your ribs and diaphragm as when you’re hunched over.
 This forces short, shallow breathing, and doesn’t allow you to release the necessary carbon dioxide from your lungs.

 4. You let stress affect your breathing.